omahs/shardeum-docs/docs/faqs/shardeum-liberty.md

 ## I found some bugs on Shardeum Explorer.
 How do we report it?

-Please use this form to report bugs when you face any issues on Liberty so our developers can look into it for improvement opportunities : https://forms.gle/LzPB7aoHQ6sreABeA
+Please use this form to report bugs when you face any issues on Liberty so our developers can look into it for improvement opportunities: https://forms.gle/LzPB7aoHQ6sreABeA

 ## Gas fees are high while transacting on Liberty.
 Why is that?